-The book and the 62 minute documentary film outline the enormous number of winter related creations originated out of Hanover NH, and particularly Dartmouth College, during the last 100 years.
-Not every aspect of skiing history has a Dartmouth/Hanover connection.
-However, did you know the first ski races, first college ski team, first ski lifts, more Winter Olympians, more National ski champions, and more National Ski Hall of Fame members came from Hanover, NH?
+About the Book and Film: The source book, Passion for Skiing (2010, Ullr Award Winner as a Ski History Book of the Year), and the documentary film, Passion for Snow (2013, Ski History Film of the Year), which you can order below, are based on an extensive 3 year research effort by close to 1000 people around the world, including many leading historians of winter subjects.
+The book and the 62 minute documentary film outline the enormous number of winter related creations originated out of the Hanover community, and particularly Dartmouth College, during the last 100 years.
+Did you know the first ski races, first college ski team, first ski lifts, most Winter Olympians, most National ski champions, and most National Ski Hall of Fame members came from Hanover, NH?
 Did you know that more founders/developers of major ski resorts and more businessman/engineers/doctors in ski resorts today have a Hanover connection than with any other place in the world?
-Did you know that skiers from this community won multiple medals in the 2014 Olympics, and have provided more Winter Olympic athletes, coaches and staff than any other community?
-Winter is also about more than activities related to skiing.
-For example, Dartmouth alumni from 1896, 1925, 1926, 1937 and 1971 have created winter poetry (a third of US Poet Laureate Robert Frost’s poems have a “snow” connection), Christmas stories (like Dr. Seuss’s “The Grinch”, and Bob May’s “Rudolph the Red Nosed Reindeer”), made serious medical contributions (legendary US Surgeon General, Dr. C. Everett Koop, went in to medicine after an unlucky ski accident), and created ballets with skis (see Moses Pendleton’s leading US modern dance company MOMIX).
-All these stories are detailed in the source book and many are featured in the film.
+Did you know that skiers from this community won multiple medals in the 2010 Olympics, and have provided more Winter Olympic athletes, coaches and staff than any other community?

 Here’s how to order:DVD’s of the film Passion for Snow (plus some exceptional extra film footage and historical details) and the book Passion for Skiing can be purchased by using the order form below.
-Buy the special deal – order the book and the DVD together.
+Special deal – order the book and the DVD together.
 For bulk orders, please contact Project Treasurer, Mike Gonnerman, at Michael@gonnerman.com.

 |DVD: Passion for Snow||